deanishe/alfred-searchio/README.md

 - Yahoo!
 - Ask.com

+## Usage ##

+There are several searches pre-configured.
+Only some have keywords (i.e. can be used as-is):

+- `g` — Search in system (default) language using Google
+- `w` — Search in system (default) language using Wikipedia
+- `d` — Search in system (default) language using DuckDuckGo
+- `searchio` — Show list of supported search engines

-There are some example searches configured by default (with and without keywords).
-To add a new one, either copy/paste an existing one, or create a new Script Filter as follows:
+To add a new search, either copy/paste an existing Script Filter, or create a new one as follows:

 ![](screen1.png "")